Do you struggle to get stuff done? Or maybe you great at starting a new task only to find your mind wandering half-way through?

 The word Nootropics is taken from the Greek meaning of “Noos” to mean Mind and “tropos” that means to turn.
-So taken literally the nootropics means to turn mind.
+So taken literally the nootropics means to turn the mind.

 Nootropic, n., adj. — from the Greek nous (“mind”) and trepein (“to bend” or “turn”), literally meaning “mind turning.”
 Pronounced: no-uh-TROH-pic.
 A nootropic is a substance that enhances cognition.

-These days you see many supplements referred to as a “nootropic” if it claims to help the brain in anyway.
+These days you see many supplements referred to as a “nootropic” if it claims to help the brain in any way.
 This could be from simply providing ingredients needed for everyday mental functions to boosting memory and concentration.

 Benefits of Taking Nootropics

-Clever marketing of nootropics makes you believe that by simply popping a few capsules you can be suddenly turn into the next Einstein.
+Clever marketing of nootropics makes you believe that by simply popping a few capsules you can be suddenly turned into the next Einstein.
 This is clearly not the case, but there is no doubt that there are benefits to taking nootropics.